swenske/gotochanger/README.md

 library, and a latency profile.
 Finishing the wizard applies the new topology to the running daemon immediately, no restart needed.
-From there, use the **Admin** section to manage users/tokens, the drive/tape type catalogs, tape sets, magazines, mailboxes, and logical libraries; or drive everything from the CLI:
+From there, use the **Admin** section to manage users/tokens, the drive/tape type catalogs, tape sets, drives, magazines, mailboxes, logical libraries, and backups; or drive everything from the CLI:

 ```sh
 # gotochangerctl talks to the trusted local Unix socket by default, no token needed